 Beechworth Arts Council Family Albums are an ongoing photographic project that has been produced in each decade from 1984.
 The fifth edition in this insightful and popular community endeavour will be exhibited in 2024 to coincide with the arts council’s 50th anniversary.

 The album for this edition was created in four parts:

-24 hours.
-Artist-photographer Pam Magennis was commissioned to collection of 24 photographs taken over 24 hours during the winter solstice in Beechworth.
+24 hours: Artist-photographer Pam Magennis was commissioned to produce a collection of 24 photographs taken over 24 hours during the Winter solstice in Beechworth.

 Work.
 Rest.
 Play.
 Gail Smith and Bruce Forrest took photographs of Beechworth traders, sporting groups, clubs and service groups, and families, couples and single people who were established residents and those new to the district.

 Postcards.
-Images from both projects will be reproduced on postcards, distributed across the community and mailed to create a Beechworth ‘heritage trail’.
+Images from both projects were reproduced on postcards, distributed across the community and mailed out to create a Beechworth ‘heritage trail’.

 New year’s day sports.
 Family Album photographs depicting Stanley’s new year’s day sports were exhibited at Stanley Athenaeum.

 There was also a Wangaratta Art Gallery exhibition of the album project with images drawn from its 1984, 1994, 2004 and 2014 editions.

 ‘Through the eyes of youth‘ was the theme for this edition of Beechworth Family Album.